borislav-itskov/kohana-polymorphic-orm/README.md

 This is a Kohana extension that adds polymorphic associations to the ORM.

-It's just a simple file that extends Kohana_ORM
+It's just a simple file that extends Kohana_ORM.

 Relationships:

 * morph_to - the equivalent of belongs_to, polymorphic
 * morph_to_one_or_many - the equivalent of has_one or has_many, polymorphic
-* morph_to_many_through - the equivalent of has_one or has_many, polymorphic
+* morph_to_many_through - the equivalent of has_many_through, polymorphic

 ## Compatibility